jbatson5/SCALE-test/docs/COVLIB.rst

-regression algorithm that adjusts parameters in a nuclear physics model (e.g., Reich-Moore resonance formula, optical model, etc.), to fit a set of differential experimental measurements that have various sources of statistical and systematic uncertainties.
-[2]_ Information from the regression analysis of the model parameters can be propagated to uncertainties and correlations in the evaluated differential data.
+regression algorithm that adjusts parameters in a nuclear physics model (e.g., Reich-Moore resonance formula, optical model, etc.), to fit a set of differential experimental measurements that have various sources of statistical and systematic uncertainties :cite:`larson_systematic_2006`.
+Information from the regression analysis of the model parameters can be propagated to uncertainties and correlations in the evaluated differential data.
 In this manner, the differential nuclear data and covariances are